-- 1 lb ground beef (preferably grass-fed, organic)
+- 1 lb lean ground beef (preferably grass-fed, organic)

-- 1/2 lb pork sausage (preferably local, organic)
+- 1/2 lb pork sausage (here’s where we get ours from)

-- 1 can (15 oz) crushed Italian tomatoes
+- 1 can (15 ounce) crushed Italian tomatoes

 - 2 cups shredded mozzarella cheese

-- 2 cups shredded Italian mix cheese (Romano, Parm, Asiago, etc)
+- 2 cups shredded Italian mix cheese (or more shredded mozzarella)

 - grated Parmesan cheese, optional for serving

-- Preheat oven to 375 degrees.
-Spray a 9×13 pan with cooking spray.
+- While the ravioli cooks, preheat oven to 375°F. Spray a 9×13 inch pan (or two 8×8 inch pans) with cooking spray.

-- In large skillet over medium heat saute onions until soft.
+- In large skillet over medium heat, saute onions until soft, about 4 minutes.
 Add garlic and stir for 1 minute but don’t let it burn.
-Next, add beef and sausage to onions and garlic and turn up heat to medium-high.
-Cook until browned and no longer pink.
-Drain grease, then stir in sauce and crushed tomatoes and remove from heat.
+Next, add beef and sausage to the onion mixture and turn up the heat to medium-high.
+Cook until browned and no longer pink, breaking it up with a wooden spoon as it cooks.
+Drain off the grease, then stir in the sauce and crushed tomatoes and remove from heat.

-- Spread thin layer of meat sauce into bottom of baking dish.
-Arrange a layer of cooked ravioli over the sauce.
-Sprinkle mozzarella cheese and Italian cheese over the ravioli.
-Repeat layers, ending with the last of the sauce on top.
-(Freezer Meal note: Freeze the casserole at this point.)
+- In the baking dish(es), spread a thin layer of meat sauce into the bottom.
+Arrange a layer of half the cooked ravioli over the sauce.
+Sprinkle 1 cup of the mozzarella cheese and 1 cup of the Italian cheese over the ravioli.
+Pour half of the remaining sauce over the cheese and spread it with the back of a spoon.
+Repeat layers, ending with the rest of the sauce on top.
+(Freezing instructions begin here.)

 - Let rest for about 10 minutes before slicing.
 Sprinkle with Parmesan cheese before serving.